HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/model-implementation/introduction-to-configuration-files.md

 * **boolean** values are either "TRUE" or "FALSE"
 * **files** names are strings
 * **probability** is a float between 0 and 1
 * **distribution** is a probability distribution from which a random value for the parameter is drawn each time a new simulation is run (or chain, if doing inference).
-See [the distributions section](distributions.md) for the require structure.
+See [here](distributions.md) for the require schema.

 ## Configuration files sections